grafana/grafana-by-example/cost-management/metrics-and-queries.md

 grafanacloud_instance_samples_per_second{}
 grafanacloud_instance_info{}
 ```

+## Getting Started
+- A Grafana Cloud account is required for this project, a Grafana Cloud Free tier account may be used
+- To get started create a new dash board in the Grafana instance and name it `cost-management`
+-

 ## Queries

 - Add the following set of queries to a Grafana Dashboard to start the cost management dashboard build process